alirezarezaeikalat/google-IT-certificate/working with unix/readMe.txt

 43. Unix commands for file management:

-        a. --ls--   lists the files and directories in the current directory
+        a. >> ls   lists the files and directories in the current directory

-        b. -- ls -l -- :
+        b. >> ls -l :

             drwx------@  4 mac  staff   128 Jan 21 15:41 Applications